rtwair/dwm/README.md

 ## Riyad's DWM Build

-Patches I use are in the patches directory
+Patches I use are in the `/patches` directory

 dwm - dynamic window manager
 ============================